 Remote teams have come to be regarded as the epitome of innovation, apparent from their increased activity prompting the global offshoring and outsourcing market to grow to the whopping US $88.9 billion.

-As the number of businesses hiring dedicated offshore teams rises, it pays to have a look at its reasons in detail before moving to how to collaborate with them for improved business success.
+As the number of businesses hiring remote teams rises, it pays to have a look at its reasons in detail before moving to how to collaborate with them for improved business success.

 Reasons Why Every Business Should Leverage Remote Teams

 Offshore teams provide better value at a comparatively lower cost.
 So much so that outsourcing IT services reduce overall costs by 60%, according to McKinsey.

 For instance, Apple (the popular member Fortune 500 list) is able to generate great profits each year owing to its offshore development teams.